EHRI/ehri-frontend/README.md

 ### Testing

-Running integration tests requires an instance of the backend service running locally on port 7575.
-This can be done with a single Docker command:
+Running integration tests requires an instance of the backend service running locally on port 7575 and a PostgreSQL database on port 5431.
+This can be done with a single Docker Compose command:

-    sudo docker run --publish 7575:7474 -it ehri/ehri-rest
+    sudo docker-compose up